 Every superhero has a secret weakness.
 For Superman and Supergirl, it’s kryptonite.
 For the Flash, it’s (strangely enough) running too fast.
 And for Wolverine, it’s the Murasama Blade.
 But weaknesses aren’t limited to superheroes.
 We all have them and we can all work out ways to overcome them.
 For most writers I know, their kryptonite comes from within; it’s not a mineral or an enemy or a weapon wielded by a terrifying villain.
 It’s something far more powerful: self-doubt.
 We’re all prone to doubt, to that inner voice that makes us worry about what other people will think of us or our stories.
 I’ll bet you know what I’m talking about, right?
 But here’s the thing – secret powers are always stronger than secret weaknesses.
 And if your secret power is reading and stories, then you’re in the most powerful position in the world.
 You can enjoy and create whatever universe, whatever characters, whatever villains and problems, settings and endings you like.

 8. SHARE YOUR CREATION!

 Story done?
 Nice work.
 Now it’s time to get it out into the world.
 Share it with friends, family, teachers, your class.
 (Dogs also make an excellent first audience.)
 Enter it in a competition.
 Create your own book cover.
 Get a bunch of friends together, share your stories and combine them into a self-published book.
 World-famous author, Stephen King, used to do just that when he was a boy at school.

-9. SECRET POWERS CAN CHANGE THE WORLD
+9. USE YOUR SECRET POWER TO CHANGE THE WORLD

 Every decent superhero has one goal above all others – to make the world a better place.
 So how can reading make the world a better place?
 I do it with a bunch of amazing Australian writer-ambassadors each year through our Room to Read World Change Challenge.